vezzolter/DSA/DataStructures/LinkedList/SinglyLinkedList/SinglyLinkedList.md

 ---
 **Compiler Generated:**
-- `Default Constructor` — creates a new singly linked list with no nodes.
+- `Default Constructor` — creates an empty list.
+- `Parametrized Constructors` — there are usually many ways to construct and initialize the container, and it’s often up to the developer to decide which ones to implement based on the container’s needs.
-- `Copy Constructor` — creates a new singly linked list by copying elements from another list.
+- `Copy Constructor` — creates a new list by copying the structure and values of another list.
+  - if the other list is empty, initializes an empty list.
-- `Move Constructor` — creates a new singly linked list by moving elements from another list, leaving the original list in a valid, but unspecified state.
-This avoids the overhead of copying and instead merely shifts the ownership of the memory.
+- `Move Constructor` — creates a new list by transferring ownership of the memory from another list, leaving the original list in a valid but unspecified state.
+  - if the other list is empty, initializes an empty list.
-- `Copy Assignment Operator` — overwrites every element of already existing singly linked list with the corresponding element of another list by copying them.
+- `Copy Assignment Operator` — overwrites each element of already existing list with the corresponding element of another list by copying them.
+  - if the other list is empty, initializes an empty list.
-- `Move Assignment Operator` — overwrites every element of already existing singly linked list with the corresponding element of another list by moving them, leaving the original list in a valid, but unspecified state.
-This avoids the overhead of copying and instead merely shifts the ownership of the memory.
+- `Move Assignment Operator` — overwrites each element of already existing list with the corresponding element of another list by transferring ownership of the memory from another list, leaving the original list in a valid but unspecified state.
+  - if the other list is empty, initializes an empty list.
-- `Destructor` — performs end-actions on singly linked list: deallocates all nodes in the list, calling destructors for complex data types to ensure resources are cleaned up.
+- `Destructor` — releases the list's allocated memory, calling destructors for complex data types to ensure proper cleanup of resources.

 ---
 **Iterators:**